maikkrs/C/HW/PIA/readme.md

       I took into account an 8-hour workday.
-As I already mentioned, it is based on the advice given by my parents and there are times when there are group classes in one hour, so it is also possible that several people register at the same time.
+As I already mentioned, it is based on the classes given by my parents, and there are times when there are group classes in the same hour, so it is also possible to register several people register in the same hour.
       ## References

       Kernighan, B. W., & Ritchie, D. M. (2006).
 The C programming language.